isabella232/sfcc-helpcenter/content/md/cartridge-configuration/03-products-filter-configuration.md

 This configuration will allow you to map the PIM product status
 ![PIM configuration](../img/sfcc-cartridge-PIM-status-set.png)
-to the SalesForce online status:
+with the SalesForce online status:
 ![SalesForce configuration](../img/sfcc-cartridge-sf-onlineStatus.png)

 :::info